cmndrsn/mer-quality/content/survey-items.md

 #### Motivation & Additional Information

--   For what purpose was the dataset created?
-Was there a specific task in mind?
-Was there a specific gap that needed to be filled?
-Please provide a description.
--   Who created this dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
--   What support was needed to make this dataset? (e.g. who funded the creation of the dataset?
-If there is an associated grant, provide the name of the grantor and the grant name and number, or if it was supported by a company or government agency, give those details.)
--   What is the stimulus N?
--   What is the stimulus length (median)?
 -   What is the number of annotators (if raw data given)?
 -   What are the data domains (e.g., annotations, audio, lyrics, features, videos, movement, tags, etc.)?
 -   Is test data publicly available?